 Induction.
 A heat transfer method.
 See my article on The Thermodynamics of Cooking.

 Inverse Square Law.
 This is a law of physics that says that energy dissipates geometrically as it moves away from the source because it is diffused over a large area.
 Photographers are familiar with it because their lights are much less effective as they pull back.
-Some cooks think it applies to grilling, especially photographers who cook, but it does not because the food is so close to the heat, because the heat source is so large, and because the heat it reflects from the sides and top of the grill.
+Some cooks think it applies to grilling, especially photographers who cook, but it does not because the food is so close to the heat, because the heat source is so large, and because the heat reflects from the sides and top of the grill.
 Moving the heat closer to the food does increase the heat, but not geometrically.
-If you were cooking with only a handful of coals, say four or fewer, inverse square might apply, but not with the quantity in use in a grill.
+If you were cooking with only a handful of coals, say four or fewer, inverse square might apply, but not with the quantity typically in use in a grill.

 Juice.
 See myoglobin.